wlan0/container-object-storage-interface-spec/spec.md

 }

 message ProvisionerGrantBucketAccessRequest {
 	// This field is REQUIRED
-    // Bucket name.
+    // Protocol specific information required by the call is passed in as key,value pairs.
-    string bucket_name = 1;
+    Protocol protocol = 1;

     // This field is OPTIONAL
     // Protocol specific information required by the call is passed in as key,value pairs.